mpevnev/parsed/README.md

 # Basics

-All parsers implement Parser interface, which is parametric in two things: the type of a value the parser builds up as it works, and type of the strings the parser can work with.
+All parsers inherit from Parser class, which is parametric in two things: the type of a value the parser builds up as it works, and type of the strings the parser can work with.
 String type defaults to `string`, value type has to be declared explicitly.
 Most parser-producing functions are parametric in the same way, except for those that take character type instead of string type.

 To perform a parse, you need a parser and an initial state to feed to that parser.
 Parser state is represented by a ParserState struct, which is